Multimodal Inverse Attention Network with Intrinsic Discriminant Feature Exploitation for Fake News Detection: Experiments

 \subsection{Ablation Studies}

 \textbf{Impact of each component.} In order to address \textbf{Q2}, we evaluate MIAN against its variants by systematically removing specific components.
-Specifically, w/o intra-lg refers to eliminating the Local-to-Global Block, thereby removing the interaction between global and local features within both text and image branches. w/o intra-lg-ic and w/o intra-ll-ic refer to removing the inconsistency features generated by inverse attention at different levels within the same modality (Local-to-Global and Local-to-Local, respectively). w/o inter-ic refers to excluding inconsistent information between modalities.
+Specifically, w/o intra-lg refers to eliminating the Local-to-Global Block, thereby removing the interaction between global and local features within both text and image branches. w/o intra-lg-ic and w/o intra-ll-ic refer to removing the inconsistent features generated by inverse attention at different levels within the same modality (Local-to-Global and Local-to-Local, respectively). w/o inter-ic refers to excluding the inconsistent features in the CIM.

 Table \ref{tab:ablation} presents the results of the ablation experiments comparing various method variants, demonstrating the following key findings: (1) In the multimodal fake news detection task, comprehensive and in-depth unimodal information is essential.
 Extracting features from text or images aids the model in understanding the news content more effectively.
-(2) The loss of inconsistency information at any stage significantly impacts the accuracy of the detection results, particularly for fake news.
+(2) The loss of inconsistent information at any stage significantly impacts the accuracy of the detection results, particularly for fake news.
 Other metrics and results on the GossipCop dataset can be found in the Appendix \ref{appendix:experiments_full}.

 \textbf{Impact of different types.} To further validate the effectiveness of the proposed method in identifying both fabricated news and mismatched news, we introduce the Fakeddit dataset \cite{nakamura2019r}, which includes multiple fake news categories.
 In this dataset, label 0 represents real news, label 4 corresponds to False Connection, and label 5 denotes Manipulation Content, all of which align with the focus of our study.
 This experiment answers \textbf{Q3}, demonstrating that our specific design significantly enhances the accuracy of detecting various types of news.